Renovamen/renovamen.github.io/pages/index.md

   </div>
 </div>

-Xiaohan is a [Computer Science](https://www.bu.edu/cs/) master's student at [Boston University](https://www.bu.edu/).
-Prior to that, she received her bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/), where she worked with [Prof. Qinpei Zhao](http://sse.tongji.edu.cn/zhaoqinpei) for her undergraduate thesis.
-She has also luckily worked in [Peking University](https://english.pku.edu.cn/) as a research intern with [Prof. Tong Lin](http://www.cis.pku.edu.cn/jzyg/szdw/lt.htm).

-Her current research interests lie primarily in topics related to exploring the capability of machines to be continual, generalizable and data-efficient, like continual learning, meta-learning and few-shot learning.
-She also has experience in vision-language learning and video understanding.
+Xiaohan is a [Computer Science](https://www.bu.edu/cs/) master's student at [Boston University](https://www.bu.edu/) and working with Prof. [Bryan Plummer](https://bryanplummer.com/).
+Her current research interests lie primarily in exploring the capability of machines to be continual, generalizable and efficient, like continual learning, meta-learning, few-shot learning and parameter sharing.
+She is also interested in vision-language learning and video understanding.

+Previously, she received her bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/), where she worked on image aesthetic captioning with Prof. [Qinpei Zhao](https://dblp.org/pid/22/6705.html).
+She was also fortunate to work with Prof. [Tong Lin](http://www.cis.pku.edu.cn/jzyg/szdw/lt.htm) (PKU) on continual learning and machine translation.

+Check her [Curriculum Vitae](/files/cv/en.pdf) for more details.

 ## Education